franzhcs/FFCircularProgressView/README.md

 I do not demand to be mentioned in your apps nor to receive any kind of compensation if you use this code.
 Yet, I would like to have feedbacks if you use it and you like it.

 Follow me on Twitter: [@elbryanlos](https://twitter.com/elbryanlos)

+## Android version

+Are you using Android?
+No problem!
+A couple of folks ported it for Android and you can get it [here](https://github.com/torryharris/TH-ProgressButton).